roytang/blog/content/post/2008/06/indiana-jones-quotraidersquot-vs-quotcrystal-skullquot.md

     </td>

     <td>
       Shia Lebouf, famous for appearing in Transformers.
-Homer Simpson describes him as &#8220;not quite a nerd, not quite a hunk.&#8221; Makes me think of Bumblebee.
+Homer Simpson describes him as "not quite a nerd, not quite a hunk.&#8221; Makes me think of Bumblebee.
     </td>

     <th>